renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 TARGETS := $(patsubst $(SQLDIR)/%.sql,%.csv,$(SQLFILES))
 ```

-If we echo the contents of these two variables, they look like this:
+If we were to echo the contents of these two variables, they would look like
+this:

 ```
 # contents of SQLFILES